- Santo Domingo

 There are two sides to the Dominican Republic, just like there are two sides of the Caribbean island of Hispaniola, which the Dominican Republic shares with neighbouring Haiti.
 On one side, tourists languish in luxury inside the confines of the many resort hotels along the beautiful coastline, sipping cocktails under the palm trees and bathing in beautiful blue lagoons.

-The other tourist spots in the Dominican Republic are the northern Amber Coast region around Puerta Plata, the beautiful Samana Peninsula, and the resort communities of the east coast, where stretches of pristine tropical beach have been bought and developed into all-inclusive resorts.
-However, those who take the trouble to explore a little behind the scenes will find plenty of unspoilt tropical paradise off the beaten track in the Dominican Republic, and locals ready and willing to offer warm hospitality.
+Here, stretches of pristine tropical beach have been bought and developed into all-inclusive resorts.
+However, those who explore off the beaten track will discover unspoilt tropical paradise in the Dominican Republic, and locals ready and willing to offer warm hospitality.

 Become our Dominican Republic Travel Expert